Michelle Fowler: 2016–2018

 Stacey invites Michelle to a family meal, but Martin says Michelle is only pretending to care about her family, and tells her that she is not the big sister he used to look up to.
 Michelle starts community service, and hears that Tim wants a divorce; she tries to avoid the issue.
 Eventually, Martin and Michelle start to talk again, but he is still angry that she has behaved like a teenager.

 Michelle then realises that she needs to apply for other jobs, so enquires about a sales assistant job, which she successfully obtains.
 Whilst travelling to work on the Tube, Michelle meets a passenger named Tom Bailey (Daniel Casey) on the train, and she eventually gets the courage to ask him to go out on a date.
 Although they get along well, Michelle later loses interest in Tom, and decides to reject him.
 He does not react well, and begins to stalk her by sending her flowers and chocolates.

 Michelle tries to move on and goes on a date with a man but does not hear from him again, unaware that Tom has threatened him.
 Michelle later invites Tom round for dinner in an attempt to get rid of him for good.
 When he starts to try kissing Michelle, this prompts Sharon, along with fellow residents Denise Fox (Diane Parish) and Karen Taylor (Lorraine Stanley) to retaliate by hitting him over the head with a vase; Tom is then confronted over lying to Michelle about his wife being dead, to which he responds by leaving the Square in disgust.
 Michelle later decides to spend Christmas with her daughter Vicki in Australia.

 In 2018, Michelle is requested by Sharon's business partner Mel Owen (Tamzin Outhwaite) to tutor her son Hunter (Charlie Winter) in the hope that he would improve his school grades.
 However, upon arrival for their first session, Michelle catches Louise and Hunter having sex.
 As Phil disapproves of the relationship, Louise begs her to keep quiet, so Michelle tells Mel she cannot tutor Hunter.
 Hunter claims that Michelle tried to kiss him, so Mel attacks Michelle.
 Due to Michelle's history with Preston, Sharon believes Hunter's claim, only for him to then reveal the truth in the end.
 After speaking to Martin about this, Michelle realises that she would likely exhibit her mother's persona should she stay in Walford.
-Deciding that it is not worth staying in the Square any longer, Michelle leaves the country to visit Mark and Vicki aboard.
+Deciding that it is not worth staying in the Square any longer, Michelle leaves the country to visit Mark and Vicki abroad.
 She would later continue to travel on her own, and is last heard of staying in Australia.